vladcc/aadt/README.md

 All of them are working, tested, and documented.
 The tests for the data types are documented as well.
 For the study I have used "Mastering Algorithms with C" by Kyle Loudon.
-The resulting code here is NOT the same as the code in the book, as I have created some data types of my own and implemented some of the things differently from Loudon.
+The resulting code here is not the same as the code in the book, as I have created some data types of my own and implemented some of the things differently from Loudon.

 All of the data types along with the comparison sorting algorithms work